-What exactly is a bidding war and what is the best way to prepare for one?
+What is a bidding war, and what is the best way to prepare for one?

-Imagine walking into an absolutely perfect property for sale.
+Imagine walking into a perfect property for sale.
 Immaculate finishes, amazing location, spectacular design, all bundled into one perfect listing.
-Your heart is set, you know that “this is the one”, and you decide to put in an offer.
-However, you know that with everything being this perfect for you, it will definitely be that perfect for someone else too, and you begin to prepare yourself for an inevitable bidding war.
+Your heart is set, you know that “this is the one,” and you decide to put in an offer.
+However, you know that with everything being this perfect for you, it will be perfect for someone else too, and you begin to prepare yourself for an inevitable bidding war.

-Except, in reality, it is actually much tamer.
-In Ontario, a “bidding war” is actually a more aggressive name for “multiple offers”.
-When a seller has listed their property and they receive more than 1 offer, they are in a situation where they can make the buyers enter a bidding war.
+Except, in reality, it is much tamer.
+In Ontario, a “bidding war” is a more aggressive name for “multiple offers.”
+When a seller has listed their property and they receive more than one offer, they are in a situation where they can make the buyers enter a bidding war.

 Offer Review Date

 A common strategy when the seller and their agent can predict that a bidding war will occur for their property will be to withhold reviewing any offers until a specific time and date.
 This will likely cause buyers to put their best offer forward from the get-go, unknowing what everyone else has offered.

 Contrary to popular belief, this will not always cause the buyer with the deepest pockets to win.
 Sometimes, buyers will only offer what they think the property is worth.
 Other times, buyers will offer less with more favourable terms for the seller.
 Due to the nature of bidding wars, there is a delicate line between winning the bid and exceeding the budget.